jinghuazhao/cambridge-ceu.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "Blog & Portfolio"
+  title: "Posts"
   url: 'https://jinghuazhao.github.io/pages.github.io/posts/'
-  text: 'A quick overview of all your posts.'
+  text: 'A quick overview of all posts.'
 widget2:
-  title: "Why use this theme?"
+  title: "About"
   url: 'https://jinghuazhao.github.io/pages.github.io/about/'
-  text: ' 1.
-Language-Support :)<br/>2.
-Optimized for speed and it&#39;s responsive.<br/>3.
-Built on <a href="http://foundation.zurb.com/">Foundation Framework</a>.<br/>4.
-Seven different Headers.<br/>5.
-Customizable navigation, footer,...'
+  text: 'Tecnical information'
 #
 # Use the call for action to show a button on the frontpage
 #